chrisjbillington/tubes/README.md

 # tubes #

 <img src="https://raw.githubusercontent.com/chrisjbillington/tubes/master/logo.png"
-width="640" height="320" />
+width="320" height="160" />

 An AppIndicator to tell you if the Intertubes are clogged.
-Works on any Linux desktop environment tha supports AppIndicator.
+Works on any Linux desktop environment that supports AppIndicators.

 Tries to ping Google, and tells you if the pongs are making it back through the pipes.